katzenpost/katzenpost/handbook/voting_pki.rst

 * ``MuMaxDelay`` is the maximum Sphinx packet per-hop mixing delay in milliseconds.

-* ``LambdaP`` is the inverse of the mean of the exponential distribution that clients will sample to determine intervals for sending forward and loop messages.
+* ``LambdaP``  LambdaP is the inverse of the mean of the exponential distribution that **clients** will sample to determine the time interval between sending messages from it's FIFO egress queue or drop decoy messages if the queue is empty.

-* ``LambdaPMaxDelay`` is the maximum send interval in milliseconds.
+* ``LambdaPMaxDelay`` is the maximum send interval for LambdaP in milliseconds

-* ``LambdaL`` is the inverse of the mean of the exponential distribution that mixes will sample to determine the intervals for sending decoy loops.
+* ``LambdaL`` LambdaL is the inverse of the mean of the exponential distribution that **clients** will sample to determine the time interval between sending decoy loop messages.

+* ``LambdaLMaxDelay`` sets the maximum send interval for LambdaL in milliseconds.

+* ``LambdaD`` is the inverse of the mean of the exponential distribution that **clients** will sample to determine the time interval between sending decoy drop messages.

-* ``LambdaLMaxDelay`` is the maximum send interval in milliseconds.
+* ``LambdaDMaxDelay`` is the maximum send interval in milliseconds.

+* ``LambdaM`` is the inverse of the mean of the exponential distribution that **mixes** will sample to determine send timing of mix loop decoy traffic.

+* ``LambdaMMaxDelay`` sets the maximum delay for LambdaM

 Debug Section